M-J-Bauer/REMI-2-EWI-MIDI-Controller/README.md

 Makers looking for an "all-in-one" EWI design featuring battery operation, built-in sound synth and speaker, should consider the REMI 3.

 A complete description of the REMI project can be found here: http://www.mjbauer.biz/REMI_Intro.htm

+REMI 2 firmware is built using Microchip's MPLAB.X IDE with XC8 compiler (free downloads from Microchip's website).
+If you intend to modify or extend the firmware, you will need to install the full MPLAB.X IDE application.
+Otherwise, you just need to install the PIC programmer application (IPE) on your computer.